 Myth 5: Plastic Wrap Should Not Touch Food

 Some individuals believe that plastic wrap should never come into direct contact with food due to fears of chemical leaching or contamination.
 However, food grade cling wrap is specifically designed to be safe for direct contact with food.
-As long as it is used according to the manufacturer’s instructions, there is no need to worry about harmful substances migrating into the food.

 That said, certain precautions should be taken when using plastic wrap.
 For instance, avoiding prolonged contact between acidic or fatty foods and plastic wrap can reduce the likelihood of any chemical interaction, although the risk is minimal with modern food grade wraps.
-Additionally, it is advisable to use a fresh piece of plastic wrap each time to ensure optimal hygiene and prevent cross-contamination.